 Staying Safe Online

-The best thing about online dating is that it gives you the opportunity to get to know new people at the click of a button.
+The best thing about online dating and dating websites is that it gives you the opportunity to get to know new people at the click of a button.
 But while it can a whole heap of fun chatting to and meeting lots of lovely potential dates don’t forget to date responsibly to ensure you have a safe and successful experience on match.com.

 Here are our top tips for staying safe online, so you can be in control of your dating experience to meet your perfect match.